 The thought of Tryan going home depresses even me.
 And soon Lily and Sephina will be old enough to notice the fights too and I fear for Tryan even more.
 I can imagine the talks, Tryan playing my role, trying to reassure his sisters everything will be okay despite it all.

 Maybe that’s why he reached out to me?
-Here I am feeling so stagnant, fantasizing my car falling into the ocean, that I don’t realize Tryan wants to leave too.
-My tears come with the realization that Tryan must know my desperate thoughts because he probably feels the same overwhelming need to get away.
+Here I am feeling so stagnant, fantasizing my car falling into the ocean, that I didn’t realize Tryan wants to leave too.

 The Imagine Dragons album finishes and the car stereo shuffles onto another disk.
 I’m about to turn on the car to leave when I hear Tryan start giggling, a sound so foreign that I can’t help but stare.
 “Donkey!”
 He yells, laughing even harder, a deep gurgle erupting from his stomach.
 “Get out meh swamp,” I add, making us both laugh.